joshbegley/nyt-latest/previous.md

 **Lynn Ban, Jewelry Designer and ‘Bling Empire’ Star, Dies After Ski Accident**\
-`The designer’s son confirmed her death in a heartbreaking post on Instagram.
+`The designer’s son confirmed her death in a post on Instagram.
 Ms. Ban had designed jewelry worn by celebrities including Rihanna and Beyoncé.`\
 https://nytimes.com/2025/01/22/fashion/lynn-ban-dead-bling-empire.html

 **Bannon Gets New Lawyer and Brief Delay, With Trial Set for March 4**\